burrt/burrt.github.io/_posts/2019-04-11-first-post.md

 title: "First Jekyll post!"
 date: 2019-04-11 13:46:31 +1000
 categories: [random]
-excerpt: My new website with Jekyll where previously I was handcrafting HTML, hacking pieces of JS...
 description: My new website with Jekyll where previously I was handcrafting HTML, hacking pieces of JS...
 ---